enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 The communication between layers is done through direct manipulation of instances which are created directly (no injection) or through the use of the injection of interfaces at the frontier of extension points.

-Great care is taken to expose minimal APIs either to the general public or to other JQM modules.
+Great care is taken to expose only minimal APIs either to the general public or to other JQM modules.

 Plugin system
 ******************